Riding the Trend or Protecting Profits | Tenet Healthcare Corporation (THC)

 Barclays gave a rating of “Overweight” to THC, setting the target price at $77 in the report published on August 12th of the current year.

-Volatility was left at 3.45%, however, over the last 30 days, the volatility rate increased by 3.23%, as shares sank -10.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.58% upper at present.
+Volatility was left at 4.03%, however, over the last 30 days, the volatility rate increased by 5.78%, as shares surge +2.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.26% lower at present.

 Insider Trading